Simultaneous Optical Transmission Spectroscopy of a Terrestrial, Habitable-Zone Exoplanet with Two Ground-Based Multi-Object Spectrographs: Data Analysis

 \subsection{\texttt{decorrasaurus} decorrelation steps}

-Turning time-series of wavelength-calibrated 1D spectra into decorrelated light curves and a transmission spectrum is also a lengthy process.
+Turning time series of wavelength-calibrated 1D spectra into decorrelated light curves and a transmission spectrum is also a lengthy process.
 Here we outline the steps of our pipeline.

-\begin{enumerate} \item \textbf{Set-up} We read in the \texttt{mosasaurus} data cubes that we wish to analyze. \texttt{decorrasaurus} can work with a single data set, or multiple data sets simultaneously if parameters are to be jointly fit across multiple data sets.
-We also specify which parameters should be fixed or varied and how to bin the light curves in wavelength-space. \item \textbf{Make light curves} Here we transform a time-series of wavelength-calibated 1D spectra of LHS 1140 and the comparison star into a time-series of normalized fluxes, or a light curve.
-This requires summing up each the spectra in a given wavelength bin.
+\begin{enumerate} \item \textit{Setup.} We read in the \texttt{mosasaurus} data cubes that we wish to analyze. \texttt{decorrasaurus} can work with a single data set, or multiple data sets simultaneously if parameters are to be jointly fit across multiple data sets.
+We also specify which parameters should be fixed or varied and how to bin the light curves in wavelength space.
+At this stage we specify which transit parameters and which systematic parameters we will fit.
+The input vectors, associated with the systematic parameters, are normalized by subtracting the mean and dividing by the standard deviation for each vector. \item \textit{Make light curves.} Here we transform a time series of wavelength-calibrated 1D spectra of LHS 1140 and the comparison star into a time series of normalized fluxes, or a light curve.
+This requires summing up each of the spectra in a given wavelength bin.
 We chop the spectra in wavelength space (recall that all spectra were interpolated onto a common wavelength grid in Step 8 of Section~\ref{subsec:mosasaurus}) in order to make the wavelength bins.
-If necessary, we take fractions of pixels in order to meet the chosen wavelength cut-offs; we ensure that flux is conserved in this process.
-We normalize each wavelength-binned time-series of fluxes by the median flux for that time-series.
-We then divide the LHS 1140 time-series by the comparison star time-series to make the light curve. \item \textbf{Make a model} The model that we fit to the data has two components: \begin{enumerate} \item \textit{Systematics} The systematics component of the model $\mathcal{S}(t)$ is comprised of a polynomial specified during set-up and physical parameters recorded from the data extraction.
-Table~\ref{tab:sysparams} lists the parameters used in the systematics model, along with explanations.
-This model component can be described as:
+If necessary, we take fractions of pixels in order to meet the chosen wavelength cutoffs.
+We normalize each wavelength-binned time series of fluxes by the median flux for that time series.
+We then divide the LHS 1140 time series by the comparison star time series to make the light curve. \item [3A.] \textit{Model the data: linear.} The linear model assumes that the noise in the light curves is Gaussian.
+We construct a model to the data that has two components: \begin{enumerate} \item \textit{Systematics.} The systematics component of the model $\mathcal{S}(t)$ is composed of a Legendre polynomial specified during setup and the input vectors recorded from the data extraction.
+Table~\ref{tab:sysparams} lists the input vectors used in the systematics model, along with explanations.
+In the linear model, we decorrelate the light curves against these input vectors.
+This model component can be described as